anisanazim/ACIS-iChatBio/docs/HowItWorks.md

 A user starts by asking a natural-language question, such as:

-> “Count koala sightings in Queensland”
+> "Count koala sightings in Queensland"
-> “Where do koalas live?”
+> "Where do koalas live?"
-> “Show me a photo of a platypus”
+> "Show me a photo of a platypus"

 This free-text input is sent to the agent server, which hands it to the ALA iChatBio Agent workflow.